Melaka Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended stay.
-Should have at least 2 blank pages for stamps.
+Must be valid for at least 6 months from date of entry.
+Should have at least one blank page for stamp.

-Proof of departure from Malaysia within your permitted stay.
-May be checked by airlines and immigration.
+Proof of departure from Malaysia within permitted stay period.
+May be requested by immigration or airline.

-Hotel booking, invitation letter from host, or address where you'll be staying in Malaysia.
+Hotel reservations or address where you will be staying in Malaysia.

 Tips for Smooth Entry

-Be polite and answer questions clearly and honestly.
-Immigration officers have discretion to refuse entry.
+Be polite and answer immigration questions clearly and concisely

 Customs & Duty-Free